0sparsh2/Sketch-to-Face-using-Multi-GANs/README.md

 ## Step 5

 Open Anvil.
 Link to colab notebook .
-Tutorial link which helped me ____.
+Tutorial link which helped me - [Sample Anvil article](https://anvil.works/learn/tutorials/deepnote-to-web-app).
+You can also refer to the [official documentations](https://anvil.works/docs/overview) .

 <br />
 Layers of Processing: </br>